 - a.
-Males shall keep their face clean-shaven when on duty. - b.
 Mustaches are permitted.
 Mustaches shall be kept tapered and neatly trimmed.
 Mustaches will not present a chopped off or bushy appearance.
-No portion of the mustache will cover the upper lip line or extend more than one quarter of an inch beyond the corners of the mouth. - c.
-Personnel suffering from a medical condition for which the growth of the beard is required for medical treatment shall present a copy of the doctor's medical orders for consideration by the Chief of Police.
-The medical orders need not state the medical condition of the employee but shall include the reason the growth of the beard is necessary, the length of beard that is necessary, and how long the beard will be required. - d.
-Plain clothes personnel may wear beards/goatees. - i.
-Beards/goatees will follow the contour of the chin line so as to permit a proper seal when wearing a mask. - ii.
-Any beard or goatee shall protrude from the surface of the skin 1⁄2 an inch.
-The length of the facial hair shall be limited to 3⁄4 of an inch and must not extend beyond the normal contour of the face. - iii.
-Patchy, spotty clumps of facial hair, including "soul patches" are not considered beards and as such are not permitted. - iv.
-In all instances, facial hair shall be clean and well-groomed with no unnatural coloring or "fads" allowed. - v.
-Beards/goatees shall be shaved any time a patrol uniform is worn.
+No portion of the mustache will cover the upper lip line or extend more than one quarter of an inch beyond the corners of the mouth. - b.
+Beards/goatees will follow the contour of the chin line so as to permit a proper seal when wearing a mask. - c.
+Any beard or goatee shall protrude from the surface of the skin not more than 1/4 an inch and must not extend beyond the normal contour of the face. - d.
+Patchy, spotty clumps of facial hair, including "soul patches" are not considered beards and as such are not permitted. - e.
+In all instances, facial hair shall be clean and well-groomed with no unnatural coloring or "fads" allowed. - f.

-vi.
 Organized Crimes Unit may be exempt from the beards/goatees guidelines depending on the type of investigation.